smallwat3r/synonym/README.md

 ```

 #### .synonymrc
-You will need to create a .synonymrc config file in one of the loc below.
+You will need to create a .synonymrc config file in one of the location below.
 ```sh
 # Possible config file locations (in order of priority)